-Those five stages are followed by configuring and managing the infrastructure.
-Here infrastructure as code (IaC) is a key term.
-It means that an infrastructure (either bare metal or virtual machines) is managed with machine-readable definition files.
-The last stage, monitoring, ensures that the application being deployed works correctly.
-This process is continuous, meaning it’s repeated multiple times in the application’s lifecycle.
-Since many of these steps are automated, a new release’s time-to-market is significantly shorter than traditional software development methodology manages.
+Continuous monitoring ensures that the deployed application works correctly.
+This process is ongoing, meaning it’s repeated multiple times in the application’s life cycle.
+Since many of these steps are automated, a new release’s time-to-market is significantly shorter than that using traditional software development methodology.